 At the time Casino Royale was made in 2006, two-button spread collars were very trendy, particularly for club wear.
 They were typically worn open without a tie, where the extra button could be shown off to signify that the shirt was something different from the ordinary business shirt.
 Such shirts were often worn untucked at night.
 Daniel Craig wears a light blue shirt with a two-button spread collar during Casino Royale‘s black-and-white pre-title sequence with a blue linen suit, properly tucked into his suit trousers.
 Daniel Craig usually looks better in a shorter collar when wearing a tie because his neck is not particularly long, but with the collar open he is able to wear a higher collar.

 Before he was James Bond, Daniel Craig wore white and sky blue shirts with two-button collars in his 2004 film Layer Cake.
 This collar was especially fashionable in England in the mid 2000s and was an appropriate choice for Daniel Craig’s fashionable gangster in the film.
 Even though the high collar slightly overwhelms Daniel Craig’s neck and head, it lends him a regal look.

-Though Pierce Brosnan did not wear two-button collars as Bond, his Turnbull & Asser shirts’ one-button collar in Tomorrow Never Dies was based on a two-button collar.
+Though Pierce Brosnan did not wear two-button collars as Bond, his Turnbull & Asser shirts’ one-button collar in The World Is Not Enough was based on a two-button collar.
 Turnbull & Asser’s former bespoke manager in New York Robert Gillotte explained to me,